mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 I cracked the door with my trousers still beside it and he started as soon as the door opened.

-“Lif, I have an urgent message for Melna.
+“Liffa, I have an urgent message for Melna.
 Is she here?”

 “Um.
 No she left a few clicks ago.”